 | Higher income | Above $34,000 | Above $44,000 | Up to 85% |

 Most states do not tax Social Security benefits.
-As of 2026, approximately 9 states tax Social Security to some degree.
+As of 2026, approximately 9 states tax Social Security to some degree[5] — a small and shrinking number that changes most years.
 New Jersey does not tax Social Security benefits.
-Check your state's rules with your tax advisor.
-(Source: AARP State Tax Guide)
+Always verify your state's current rules with your tax advisor.

 Roth conversion strategy: If you delay Social Security and draw from traditional IRA funds in the gap years, consider Roth conversions during that lower-income window.
 This can reduce future RMDs and the portion of SS benefits subject to tax.
 Discuss with a tax advisor.